-Change In Control Provisions in Equity Plans and Awards
+Change In Control Provisions In Equity Plans and Awards

-Under the terms of stock option, restricted stock unit and performance share awards, any unvested awards would vest upon the completion of certain transactions that would result in a change in control, such as stockholder approval of a liquidation or dissolution or the consummation of a reorganization, merger, consolidation or a sale or other disposition of all or substantially all of our assets, other than where all or substantially all of the individuals and entities that were the beneficial owners of our outstanding shares and securities entitled to vote generally in the election of directors, immediately prior to such transaction, beneficially own, directly or indirectly, more than 50% of the then-outstanding shares of our common stock and more than 50% of the combined voting power of the then-outstanding voting securities entitled to vote generally in the election of directors.
-This vesting feature, approved by stockholders in 2006, is in place because we believe that utilizing a single event to vest awards provides a simple and certain approach for treatment of equity awards in a transaction that will likely result in the elimination or de-listing of our stock.
+Under the terms of stock option, restricted stock unit and performance share awards, any unvested awards would vest upon the completion of certain transactions that would result in a change in control.
+This vesting feature, most recently approved by stockholders in 2011, is in place because we believe that utilizing a single event to vest awards provides a simple and certain approach for treatment of equity awards in a transaction that will likely result in the elimination or de-listing of our stock.
 This provision recognizes that such transactions have the potential to significantly disrupt or change employment relationships and thus treats all employees the same regardless of their employment status after the transaction.
-It also recognizes that because we may no longer exist after the change in control, employees should not be required to have the value of their outstanding equity awards linked to the acquiring company's future success.
+It also recognizes that because we may no longer exist after a change in control, employees should not be required to have the value of their outstanding equity awards linked to the acquiring company's future success.
 In addition, it provides our employee option holders with the same opportunities as our other stockholders who are free to realize the value created at the time of the transaction by selling their equity.
-The compensation consultant also regularly reviews the change in control provisions in the equity plans and awards of other companies and determined that the plans we provided were "market," particularly within our industry peer group.
+The compensation consultant has advised us that the plans we provided are "market," particularly within our industry peer group.